constellation-app/constellation/CoreArrangementPlugins/release/modules/ext/docs/CoreArrangementPlugins/src/au/gov/asd/tac/constellation/plugins/arrangements/uncollide-arrangement.md

 </table>

 Selected nodes are postioned such that they don't "collide" with one another.
+Nodes are considered "colliding" if they overlap with one another.
 If no nodes are selected, then all nodes on the graph will be affected.

+Using uncollide will expand the graph until none of the selected nodes are colliding.
+If none of the nodes are colliding the begin with, nothing will happen.

-Uncollide, contrast to Uncollide 3D, only operates on the X and Y axis.
+Uncollide will only operate on the X and Y axis, Z is ignore.
+Whereas Uncollide 3D will ensure node don't overlap on all 3 axis.

 <div style="text-align: center">
     <figure style = "display: inline-block">